davetron5000/tdd_cli_talk/demo/demo_03_error_handling.md

       And the file ".bashrc" exists in my home directory When I run `fullstop /tmp/testdotfiles`
       Then the exit status should not be 0
-      And the stderr should contain "File exists"
-      And the stderr should contain ".bashrc"
+      And the stderr should match /File exists/
       And the output should not contain a backtrace

 !SLIDE smaller